Ahmed-Araby/Udacity-Advanced-Web-Development-Nanodegree-Program/Projects/02_trivia_api/starter/backend/README.md

 * General
     * returns paginated questions, max 10 questions per page.
-    * returns total number of questions in the data base and list of at most 10 questions
+    * returns total number of questions in the data base, list of at most 10 questions, and list dictionary of all the categories in the data base
     * take variable parameter that represents the front end page number

 * Sample curl http://127.0.0.1:5000/questions?page=1